capensis/canopsis/doc/overview.rst

 Built to last on top of `proven Open Source technologies by and for all IT professionals <http://www.capensis.fr/solutions/supervision/>`_.
 It is an event based architecture and it is modular by design.
 Plug your infrastructure tools like `Syslog`, `Nagios`, `Shinken <https://github.com/naparuba/shinken>`_, `...` to `Canopsis <http://canopsis.org>`_ and you're ready to go.

-A :doc:`glossary <Glossary>` page is also given for better descriptions about canopsis concepts.
+A :doc:`glossary <glossary>` page is also given for better descriptions about canopsis concepts.

 How to try ?
 ------------

 You can try Canopsis on demo platform:

 * Master branch (stable): http://demo.canopsis.org
 * Devel branch (unstable): http://demo-devel.canopsis.org